sidmohite/nimbus-astro/README.md

-# nimbus - A Bayesian inference framework to constrain kilonovae models
+# nimbus - A Bayesian inference framework to constrain kilonova models
 nimbus is a hierarchical Bayesian framework to infer the intrinsic luminosity parameters of kilonovae (KNe) associated with gravitational-wave (GW) events, based purely on non-detections.
 This framework makes use of GW 3-D distance information and electromagnetic upper limits from